About

 Maurice Greenham is an HIV and LGBT Activist.
 He was diagnosed with HIV in 1984.
 He developed AIDS in 1994…when he was given six months to live.
 Refusing to give up…he returned to education as a means of addressing memory and mental health issues.
 Now in his 80s, he has two Honours degrees, can speak four European languages and has passed ABRSM Grade 8 Organ with merit.

 Maurice’s main passions are music and drama.
 Since 1994 he was resident organist at Holy Trinity Church Burslem.
 After 25 years service, he ‘retired’ from the post to become freelance.
-He is currently organist at Holy Trinity Hartshill.
+However, he was immediately approached by his local parish church and is now organist at Holy Trinity Hartshill.
 As well as enjoying performing instrumental music, he loves to sing.
 He is an active member of the Ages and Stages Theatre Company at the New Vic; he has performed at Live Age Festival, Penkhull Festival, Latitude Festival and at Keele University.
 During the COVID lockdown, Maurice joined Inky Cloak, Inside Out Digital Drama Group.

 BACKGROUND